 A dash of 1940s Italian modernism

 Rome Termini is the main station in Rome, and the best station to use for the city centre.
 It's called Termini not because it's a terminus, but after the nearby Roman Baths of Diocletian, as the Latin for baths is Thermae.
 There's been a station here since 1863.
-The original station building was demolished in 1937, but World War 2 delayed reconstruction.
-The current station was designed in 1947 and inaugurated in December 1950, another fine example of Italian modernism.
-For more about the station's history see Wikipedia entry for Rome Termini station.
+The original station building was demolished in 1937, but World War 2 delayed reconstruction of its replacement.
+The current station was designed in 1947 and inaugurated in December 1950, a fine example of Italian modernism.
+For more about the station's history see en.wikipedia.org/wiki/Roma_Termini_railway_station.

 small bullet point Overview